UWMSN-CDN-Lab/questionnaire-package/README.md

 # TODO:
-# PMERQ,SU,DOSPERT,UPPS,EERQ work rn, need to make sure other scripts work or not.
+# CARE, CBCL, DTCGT, GCF( CALCULATE FUNCTION MISSING), HEXACO, IPPA, MINI_MASQ, MSPSS, PSS(check for reverse scoring columns), RAS(totally wrong), SIAS, URCS (missing)
-Make a fake long csv with every questionnaire on it RESEARCH LAB WORKAROUND - ND check for each questionnaire compatibility - PROG Perfectly working questionnaires:
+# Care doesnt work need to fix
-# URCS not present in our questionnaire list
+Make a fake long csv with every questionnaire on it - check for each questionnaire compatibility - PROG RESEARCH LAB WORKAROUND - ND
 # Write down instructions on how to make this run and how to make it run for each questionnaire and everything
 # It shud be as simple to use as possible
 # Documentation for how to run it specifically
 # Making a CSV to toggle to ask the user if we want to create a new csv or not - ND

-EERQ fix the fragmentation issues try for each questionnaire analysis functionality
+EERQ fix the fragmentation issues
 PIP install package
 ReNaming Function
 JSON for stem names convention - Give a warning t say this is being relabeled from this to this